jspsych/jspsych-dev/README.md

 - [`@jspsych/new-extension`](https://github.com/jspsych/jspsych-dev/tree/main/packages/new-extension)
 - [`@jspsych/new-timeline`](https://github.com/jspsych/jspsych-dev/tree/main/packages/new-timeline)

 Each tool can be run directly using `npx`, e.g. running `npx @jspsych/new-plugin` in the terminal.
 This will prompt you through the process of creating a new plugin, extension or timeline.
 The tool will then create a new directory in your current working directory with the appropriate files and names.

-You may want to read the jsPsych documentation on [plugin development](https://www.jspsych.org/latest/developers/plugin-development/) to understand how to work with the `index.ts`file (for TypeScript development) and `index.js` file (for JavaScript development).
+More detailed instructions can be found in the `README.md` files in each of these packages.

 ## Contributing to jspsych-contrib or jspsych-timelines